Fast charging of Lipkin-Meshkov-Glick quantum battery

 \section{Model}

-The LMG quantum battery consists of an array of spin-$1/2$ particles, which are charged by exposure to an external magnetic field \cite{Lipkin1965,PhysRevLett.114.177206}.
+The LMG QB consists of an array of spin-$1/2$ particles, which are charged by exposure to an external magnetic field \cite{Lipkin1965,PhysRevLett.114.177206}.
 Before accelerating the evolution of the quantum state with the application of STA, the charging Hamiltonian is described by \cite{PhysRevResearch.2.023113,PhysRevA.101.012110,PhysRevA.71.064101}

 where $N$ is particle number, $\sigma_{\alpha}(\alpha=x, y, z)$ is Pauli matrices, $\gamma$ is the anisotropy parameter, $\lambda$ is the coupling strength between any two sites $i$ and $j$, and $H_B=\frac{1}{2} \sum_{j=0}^{N-1} \sigma_{z}^{j}$ defines the battery Hamiltonian.
 It is noted that the model is equivalent to the long-range Ising chain when $\gamma=0$ \cite{PhysRevB.100.180402,PhysRevA.89.042322}.
 We consider that the spin system is initially in the ground state of the battery Hamiltonian $H_B$.